There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

 Tools for converting files, documents, videos and images

-34. Online Video Converter – Apart from converting videos and audios to and from over 15 file formats, this tool comes with a unique feature of converting and downloading any YouTube video.
+34. Online Video Converter – Apart from converting video and audio to and from over 15 file formats, this tool comes with a unique feature of converting and downloading any YouTube video.
 Simply enter a YouTube URL, choose a file format and download it to your computer.
 It also comes with a handy Chrome extension.

-35. Online Convert – Online convert is the ultimate tool that offers the ability to convert various assets, including Images, Documents, Audios, Videos and more.
+35. Online Convert – Online convert is the ultimate tool that offers the ability to convert various assets, including Images, Documents, Audio, Video and more.
 The great thing about this tool is its feature to convert PDFs into editable formats like Word.

 36. Freemake – Besides allowing you to convert video files from a variety of platforms like Youtube, it also gives you the ability to edit and customise them for your use.
 Simply download a relevant converter to your computer and start using it right away.

 37. AVC – AVC is a free software that allows converting videos into pretty much any file format as well as downloading videos from popular sites like YouTube, Vimeo and Dailymotion.
 The tool is currently available for Mac & Windows users.